Hot and damp, inland Brazil

 The local crew did a lot of the “heavy lifting”.

 Using a laser in the alignment process proved to be very efficient compared to traditional methods.
-Time was spent aligning the turbine instead of setting up and taking down measurement equipment in between.
+Time was spent aligning the turbine instead of setting up and taking down measurement equipment inbetween.
 With the Easy-Laser® E960 Prosper was able to confirm the positions and repeat down to within a couple of hundreds of a millimeter.
 What first looked like a complicated job turned out, with a little ingenuity, to be possible.
-This off course resulted in a pair of very happy engineers.
+This of course resulted in a pair of very happy engineers.

 Two very happy engineers, on the left Prosper Chekroun of Easy-Laser®.